 - Consider using a moisture meter to help you gauge when your plant needs water.

 The ideal temperature for Monstera Borsigiana is between 18-24 degrees Celsius (64-75 degrees Fahrenheit).
 The plant can tolerate higher temperatures, but it will start to lose its leaves if the temperature gets too hot.
 The ideal humidity for Monstera Borsigiana is between 60-80%.
 The plant can tolerate lower humidity levels, but it will start to experience leaf browning and curling if the air is too dry.

-Fertilizer for Monstera Borsigiana should be high in phosphorus and potassium, with a lower nitrogen content.
+The fertilizer for Monstera Borsigiana should be high in phosphorus and potassium, with a lower nitrogen content.
 A good rule of thumb is to use a fertilizer that is low in nitrogen and higher in phosphorus and potassium during the blooming period.
-For best results, fertilize your Monstera borsigiana every two weeks during the growing season and monthly during the winter.
+For best results, fertilize your Monstera Borsigiana every two weeks during the growing season and monthly during the winter.
 Be sure to follow the package directions for application rates.

 You may also like: The best fertilizer for Monstera?
 Best time to fertilize them

 Pruning is an important part of caring for your Monstera Borsigiana.
 Not only does it keep your plant healthy, but it also encourages new growth.
 Pruning also helps to control the size of your plant.